K2eatures/kreatures-framework/README.md

 ## Install Prerequisites for Development

-First of all we need to install and configure following list of software:
+First of all we need to install and configure the following list of software:

 * Java JDK 1.8 or higher - Should already be installed on most systems.
 If this is not the case you can download it from the [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) website

 * Git client - To get access to KReaturesFW repository, you will need a git client.
 For Windows users we recommend using [Git for Windows](https://git-for-windows.github.io/) or [Tortoise Git](https://tortoisegit.org/).
 In case you are not familiar with git, have a look at [Git-scm](https://git-scm.com/documentation) or [Atlassian](https://www.atlassian.com/git/tutorials) for further information.

 * Eclipse Mars or higher - You will need a Java IDE.
 We recommend to use Eclipse since most code was developed and tested this way.
 If it's not already installed on your computer, get it from the [Eclipse](https://eclipse.org/home/index.php) website.

 * Maven 3.3 or higher - Maven is already integrated in current versions of Eclipse Bundles, so nothing to do!
 If you insist using an external tool, check out the [Apache Maven](https://maven.apache.org/download.cgi) webside and follow the instructions.

 * ASP-Solver - to execute some scenarios, you will need an ASP-Solver.
-Get a suitable version for your operation system from [DLV](http://www.dlvsystem.com/dlv/).
+Download a suitable version for your operation system from [DLV](http://www.dlvsystem.com/dlv/).

 ## Fetch the KReatures Repository